Ryza Cenon: Personal life

 Cenon had an estranged relationship with her father and brother.

-In an interview in 2017, she said that she suffered depression and attempted to commit suicide.
+In an interview in 2017, she said that she had suffered depression.
 She took up painting as an instrument to beat her depression.
 Independencia: Ang Panimula, Cenon's first painting exhibit, was held in a restaurant in San Juan City on June 19, 2016.
 Most of her paintings were abstract.

 Aside from painting, Cenon is an enthusiast of archery.
 She is also into cooking.
 In 2015, she enrolled at the Center for Culinary Arts, Manila after the successful opening of her food business, PaBurrito.

 She had a relationship with actor and model Cholo Barretto, cousin of fellow actor Julia Barretto.
 The relationship was confirmed by Cenon on November 23, 2016.
 The two broke up in January 2019, and in November of the same year, Cenon announced her "engagement" to herself.

-In July 2020, Cenon announced on her Instagram that she was five months pregnant with her boyfriend and photographer Miguel Antonio Cruz.
-On October 31, 2020, Cenon and Cruz welcomed a healthy baby boy and named him Night.
+In July 2020, Cenon announced on her Instagram that she was five months pregnant with her boyfriend and cinematographer Miguel Antonio Cruz.
+On October 31, 2020, Cenon and Cruz welcomed their first child, a son named Night.